Morfordjoe/Collective-learning-neural-network-model/README.md

 If running this code, the directory paths will have to be changed.
 Also, you should check that each dataframe in the R script is associated with the correct CSV dataset.

 This is part of a study on collective learning undertaken by Joe Morford, Patrick Lewin, Dora Biro, Tim Guilford, Oliver Padget and Julien Collet.
+The publication can be found here: https://doi.org/10.1098/rstb.2022.0060